-We are able to assist in all aspects of a business re-organisation or redundancy.
-In some situations a re-organisation may not result in a redundancy situation and an employer may not have to make costly redundancy payments.
+Our specialist redundancy lawyers are able to assist in all aspects of redundancy law, including a business re-organisation.
+In some situations, a re-organisation may not result in a redundancy situation and an employer may not have to make costly redundancy payments.

 Alternatives to redundancy

 There are various alternatives to redundancy which could include short term or long term measures for example:

 - Reduce headcount by removing temporary workers, withdrawing job offers, retraining and re-deployment;